MakeSchool-Tutorials/Doodler-Cpp/P5-Make-it-Multiplayer/content.md

 >
 Create a new class called `SceneManager`. `SceneManager` should inherit from `NetworkingDelegate`.
 To do that, you must `#include "NetworkingWrapper.h"` in *SceneManager.h*.

 `SceneManager` is going to be a *singleton*.
 That is, there will only ever be one instance of `SceneManager` that we interact with.
-That makes sense if you consider that `SceneManager` will be handling the transition between scenes - we don't want multiple instances of a class to be handling something like that - it can become confusing.
+That makes sense if you consider that `SceneManager` will be handling the transition between scenes - we wouldn't want multiple instances of a class to be handling something like that.

 > [action]
 >